-Those community members enrolled in Community Practice will have full access to the team in the Community Practice’s accredited facility for service.
+Those community members enrolled in Community Practice should have full access to the team in the Community Practice’s accredited facility for service.
 The service package can be defined broadly as office-based PHC elements of current national guidelines with service defined by the standard personnel mix.
-For acute and chronic care, including mental health and palliative care the Community Practice could assume a visit rate of 4 visits per person per year.
-This means a Community Practice of 6000 people will see ±96 patients per day.
+For acute and chronic care, including mental health and palliative care the Community Practice can assume a visit rate of 4 visits per person per year (based on private sector capitation experience).
+A Community Practice of 10000 people will see 160 patients per day.
 A community-oriented primary care (COPC) approach can drive costs down as prevention keeps people healthier and happier at home with a visit rate of 1 visits per person per year or 40 patients per day (based on Chiawelo Community Practice experience).
-A Community Practice is also expected to do a Comprehensive Health Check on every enrolled person once in five years.
-Assume a visit rate of 0.2 visits per person per year.
-This means that the Community Practice will have to see ±5 such Comprehensive Health Checks per person per day.
-This means a total of ±105 patients a day of this variety (acute, chronic, some preventive work and health checks) in the Community Practice for a panel of 10000 (or 45 patients a day with COPC).
-These free visits will be covered by a monthly prepaid Capitation Payment (per validated enrollee) that is initially adjusted for age, gender, social deprivation and rurality.
+A Community Practice is also expected to do a Comprehensive Health Check on every enrolled person once in five years as part of prevention.
+This means a total of ±165 patients a day of this variety (acute, chronic, some preventive work and health checks) in the Community Practice for a panel of 10000 (or 45 patients a day with COPC).
+These free visits will be covered by a monthly prepaid Capitation Payment (per validated enrollee) that is adjusted for age, gender, social deprivation and rurality.
 Morbidity adjustments will be added in year two once valid data is collected with payment management data systems available in South Africa.
 Capitation payments will cater to consultations and very minor office tests e.g. urines etc and should constitute ±70% of income.

 The Accountable Doctor is expected to ensure all referrals are vetted, to provide clinical governance in the Community Practice and to meet monthly with a group of peers and referral specialists, led by a family physician from the NHI Fund, reviewing utilization of referrals, procedures, drugs and tests.
 The Accountable Doctor is also expected to do a practice-based part-time mostly online two-year Diploma in Family Medicine (if s/he has less than 15 years of experience in primary care) to ensure that s/he embraces the new model of Community Practice in a successful and sustainable manner.
 This should be supported by the family physician from the NHI Fund.
 This will create a cascade of learning and quality in Community Practices across the country.